 Your FAQ is your best friend!
 Use your Frequently Asked Questions to brainstorm blog topics.
 Your blog posts serve as an awesome resource for prospective clients who want to learn more about what you do and how you do it.
 BONUS.
 Use this new blog post you just created to share with new clients so they have some expectations and questions answered in an expressed written out way.

 Break it down!
 Breaking down large topics into smaller topics is a fantastic way to create multiple pieces of content for your blog.
 Take a reiki instructor for example, rather than talking about an entire reiki session, talk about the pros and cons of reiki, talk about your favorite moments in a session, talk about tips for the meditation, breathwork, clearing your chakras, or how to help yourself after a session.
 When large topics are broken down into smaller topics, your content creation can easily multiply.

 There you have it, friends!
-Blogging was daunting when we first started.
-Don’t let it intimidate you the way we did.
+Blogging was daunting when I first started.
+Don’t let it intimidate you the way I did.
 Blogging can make a huge difference when it comes to being found on search engines, connecting with your ideal client, and expressing yourself in a new way.
-Share this blog post with someone you think would benefit from its lessons.
+Please share this blog post with someone you think would benefit from its lessons.